morotsman/morotsman.github.io/_posts/2020-12-30-finagle-client.markdown

 ## Stop calling the slow system with a circuit breaker

 The change above is a good beginning but we can do better!
-Wouldn't it be nice if we could decrease the traffic to the slow system, then maybe it would heal?
+Wouldn't it be nice if we could decrease the traffic to the slow system?
+Then maybe it would heal itself?

 If we just set a timeout we will still call the slow system even if it's very likely that the request will timeout.
+This is bad in two ways, first of all we are still using resources of the slow system, on top of that we have to wait for the request to timeout.
 So lets introduce a circuit breaker!

 But first of all what is a circuit breaker?
 It's a construct that has three different states: `Closed`, `Open` and `Half open`.